diku-dk/hpps-e2025-pub/README.md

 ### Date

-The exam date is TBA, but scheduled for week 3.
+The exam is handed out on the 12th of January at 8:00 and must be handed in by the 14th of January 23:00.

 ## Course plan